r5liang/osu-songs-copier/README.md

 * Support command line input for certain arguments
 * Prevent java cmd window spam when running from command line
 * Use source for album tag
+* Use judgement for duplicates by comparing song lengths